knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

 ## Reference an external RabbitMQ Cluster

-1. Create a Secret that stores the external RabbitMQ Cluster Credentials and URI:
+1. Create a Secret that stores the external RabbitMQ cluster credentials and URI:

     ```yaml
     apiVersion: v1